TorXakis/TorXakis/examps/LuckyPeople/Modelling-Example-Lucky-People-(Solution).md

 # Modelling Example - Lucky People
-We want to test our [java program](Java_program) [LuckyPeople.java](https://github.com/TorXakis/TorXakis/blob/develop/examps/LuckyPeople/sut/LuckyPeople.java).
+We want to test our [java program][8] [LuckyPeople.java](sut/LuckyPeople.java).
 This program gets as input a sequence of persons and determines if those people are lucky.
-The detailed behaviour of this program can be found at the [assignment page](Modelling-Example-Lucky-People).
+The detailed behaviour of this program can be found at the [assignment page](Modelling-Example-Lucky-People.md).
 All the files used in this example can be found at [the example folder](https://github.com/TorXakis/TorXakis/tree/develop/examps/LuckyPeople).
 ## Types
 We start with defining the types that are needed to model This program's (our System Under Test - SUT) behaviour.
 The input of our SUT are persons with first name, last name, sex, day of birth and month of birth.
-Let's [define the types](TypeDefs) needed:
+Let's [define the types][1] needed:
 ```
 TYPEDEF Sex ::= Male | Female ENDDEF